 Device-type (and device-name) negotiation begins when the server transmits the DEVICE-TYPE SEND command to the client.
-The client responds with the DEVICE-TYPE REQUEST command, which must include a device-type and may include a device-name request.
+The client responds with the DEVICE-TYPE REQUEST command, which must include a device-type and may include a resource-name or device-name request.